The Neurofeedback Study

 Participants’ confidential health information was protected by a Certificate of Confidentiality from the US Government.
 Scientific results that were shared with research scientists did not include any personal identifying information.

 Participants received a total of $220 for the first two visits and $60 for the additional half-day visit.
 In addition, lunch will be provided on full-day visits.
 Transportation costs were included in the total payment of the study.

-If you are interested in participating in the Initiative, please call (845) 398-2183 or fill out a contact form here.
+If you are interested in participating in a Rockland Sample study, please call 845-835-3008 or fill out a contact form here.